minjonyfilm/minjonyfilm/README.md

 - 👋 Hi, I’m @minjonyfilm
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Analytics & Science
-- 🌱 I’m currently ...
+- 🌱 I’m currently a Master of Science in Business Analytics student.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to connect with professionals in the data analytics and science space!
-- 📫 How to reach me ...
+- 📫 Reach me at minjonyfilm@gmail.com

 <!---
 minjonyfilm/minjonyfilm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.